 A tradesman’s tools are their livelihood.
 Whether you’re a builder, plumber, carpenter or property maintenance professional, there are tools you need to do your job.
 And as is the case with most professional equipment, those tools don’t come cheap.

-A comprehensive tradesman insurance package should cover you for the theft of equipment.
-But no matter how quickly your insurance company covers you, you may still have to wait to replace your equipment and therefore, be unable to work.
+A comprehensive tradesman insurance package should cover you for theft of equipment.
+But no matter how quickly your insurance company covers you, you may still have to wait to replace your equipment and, therefore, be unable to work.

 How to prevent tool theft